wildart/FLANN.jl/README.md

 	julia> Pkg.build("FLANN")

 ## Linux
-Depending on the verison of your operation system, you'll be propmted to install a FLANN binary or it is going be build from the sources.
+Depending on the version of your operation system, you'll be prompted to install a FLANN binary or it is going be built from the sources.

 # Usage Example